Sunbird-Ed/sunbird-perf-tests/DataSetupForIGOTApis.md

 ### Step 1:Inorder to Create User follow the below steps

-1.CreateUser.jmx using this you can generate newlyCreatedUserList.csv
+1.CreateUser.jmx using this newlyCreatedUserList.csv gets generated.

 2.Needed any one bearerToken for CreateUser.jmx